-Impact - means any effect caused by a proposed activity on the environment, including human health and safety, flora, fauna, soil, air, water, climate, landscapes and historical monuments or other physical structures, or interactions among these factors; it also includes effects on cultural heritage or socio-economic conditions resulted from changes in these factors.
+IMPACT means any effect caused by a proposed activity on the environment, including human health and safety, flora, fauna, soil, air, water, climate, landscapes and historical monuments or other physical structures, or interactions among these factors; it also includes effects on cultural heritage or socio-economic conditions resulted from changes in these factors.

-Beyond design basis accident - is an accident resulted from the initiating events not considered for the design basis accidents, or accompanied with additional, as compared to design basis accidents, failures of safety systems beyond the single failure, or implementation of personnel wrong decisions.
+BEYOND DESIGN BASIS ACCIDENT is an accident resulted from the initiating events not considered for the design basis accidents, or accompanied with additional (as compared to design basis accidents) failures of safety systems beyond the single failure, or implementation of wrong decisions of personnel.

-NPP abnormal operation - is a disturbance in the NPP operation accompanied by deviation from specified operating limits and conditions.
+NPP ABNORMAL OPERATION is a disturbance in the NPP operation accompanied by deviation from specified operating limits and conditions.
 At the same time, other designed limits and conditions can be violated, including the safe operating limits.

-Normal operation - is the NPP operation within the designed operating limits and conditions.
+NORMAL OPERATION is the NPP operation within the designed operating limits and conditions.

-1. Introduction
+1. INTRODUCTION